David-Worboys/Black-DVD-Archiver/README.md

   * _Make Edit File_ - produces a very high quality intermediate (mezzanine) video file suitable for frame accurate editing
     * Use this option if frame accurate editing fails on the source video file.
-      * Hi-Defintion video files have proved problematic for  frame accurate editing and this is the recommended editing option for them.
+      * Hi-Defintion video files have proved problematic for  frame accurate editing, and this is the recommended editing option for them.
     * The format used is MJPEG and utilises an avi container file.
-    * Although it is labeled as _Slow_ it is actually reasonably fast as far as transcodes go although it does produce large video files
+    * Although it is labeled as _Slow_ it is actually reasonably fast as far as transcodes go, although it does produce large video files
-  * _Re-Encode H264_ -  produces an H264 (mp4) vidoe file that has closed GOP's which should allow for frame accurate editng, alhough this is not recommended.
+  * _Re-Encode H264_ -  produces an H264 (mp4) vidoe file that has closed GOP's which should allow for frame accurate editing, although this is not recommended.
 Use the _Make Edit File_ option if the file needs to be edited
-       * Use this option for creating video files sutiable for streaming in media players
+       * Use this option for creating video files suitable for streaming in media players
        * Selecting this option will markedly slow down the transcode time but will produce smaller video files
-  *  _Re-Encode H265_ produces an H265 encoded video file in an mp4 container that has closed GOP's which should allow for frame accurate editng, alhough this is not recommended.
+  *  _Re-Encode H265_ produces an H265 encoded video file in an mp4 container that has closed GOP's which should allow for frame accurate editng, although this is not recommended.
 Use the _Make Edit File_ option if the file needs to be edited
       * This is a newer file format than H264 and is gaining popularity although it is not as widely supported.
-      * The video file produced is smaller in size than an H264 encoded video file and will likely show less compression aretefacts in a smaller video file
+      * The video file produced is smaller than an H264 encoded video file and will likely show fewer compression artefacts in a smaller video file
       * Selecting this option will result in transcodes that take a considerable time to produce

 **Two Or More Files Selected**